rupesh4950/DirectoryExplorer/README.md

   1) open any browser and navigate to https://github.com/rupesh4950/ForlderFinerInWebSite.git  then unzip folder or if you have git run in cmd - git clone https://github.com/rupesh4950/ForlderFinerInWebSite.git
   2) Open cmd in the Unziped folder location run these commands
-  3)    Run the following commands                                   - cd FolderFinerInwebsite
+  3)    Run the following commands                                   - cd FolderFinerInwebsite\n
                                                                 - cd go
                                                                  - javac folderExplorer.java
                                                                  -java folderExplorer